-- A FY13 PCRP Integration Panel (IP) member is named as being involved in the research proposed or is found to have assisted in the pre-application or application processes including, but not limited to, concept design, application development, budget preparation, and the development of any supporting document.
-A list of the FY13 PCRP IP members can be found at http://cdmrp.army.mil/pcrp/panels/panel13. - The application does not conform to this Program Announcement/Funding Opportunity description to an extent that precludes appropriate review. - Direct costs as shown on the Research & Related Budget exceed the maximum allowed by this Program Announcement/Funding Opportunity. - Inclusion of URLs, with the exception of links in References Cited and Publication and/or Patent Abstract sections. - Page size is larger than 8.5 inches x 11.0 inches (approximately 21.59 cm x 27.94 cm). - Inclusion of any employee of CDMRP review contractors in applications for funding without adequate plans to mitigate conflicts of interest.
-Refer to the General Application Instructions, Section II.B., for detailed information. - Personnel from applicant or collaborating organizations are found to have contacted persons involved in the review process to gain protected evaluation information or to influence the evaluation process. - The PI does not meet the eligibility criteria as described in this Program Announcement/ Funding Opportunity.
+- A FY14 PCRP IP member is named as being involved in the research proposed or is found to have assisted in the pre-application or application processes including, but not limited to, concept design, application development, budget preparation, and the development of any supporting documentation.
+A list of the FY14 PCRP IP members can be found at http://cdmrp.army.mil/pcrp/panels/panel14. - The application fails to conform to this Program Announcement/Funding Opportunity description to the extent that appropriate review cannot be conducted. - Direct costs as shown on the Research & Related Budget exceed the maximum allowed by this Program Announcement/Funding Opportunity. - Inclusion of URLs, with the exception of links in References Cited and Publication and/or Patent Abstract sections. - Page size is larger than 8.5 inches x 11.0 inches (approximately 21.59 cm x 27.94 cm). - Inclusion of any employee of CDMRP review contractors in applications for funding without adequate plans to mitigate conflicts of interest.
+Refer to the General Application Instructions, Section II.B., for detailed information. - Personnel from applicant or collaborating organizations are found to have contacted persons involved in the review process to gain protected evaluation information or to influence the evaluation process. - The PI does not meet the eligibility criteria as described in this Program Announcement/Funding Opportunity.